StephanStu/Deployment-of-a-High-Availability-Web-Server-in-Azure/README.md

 * Create a service principle in Azure for Terraform.
 * Run `az login` to log into your Azure account.
 Now get the tenant-id by running `az account show`.
 Paste the tenant id as `default = "XXX"` into vars.tf in the tenant_id-section.
 * Run `terraform init` to get started.
-Terraform will now draw necessary packages, as successful init will return *Terraform has been successfully initialized!*.
+Terraform will now draw necessary packages, a successful init will return *Terraform has been successfully initialized!*.

 Packer must be given necessary credentials in Azure, too.
 To create a service principle in Azure for Packer as explained [here](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/build-image-with-packer),
 * Run `$ az ad sp create-for-rbac --query "{ client_id: appId, client_secret: password, tenant_id: tenant }"`.